 Werner’s Oven, 49 Joo Chiat Place, Singapore 427773; www.facebook.com/wernersoven

-France’s largest chain bakery (established way back in 1889!) cooks up fresh loaves, perfectly-flaky pastries and beautiful baguettes right here in Singapore.
-Worth a special mention is the Charlemagne, and while we’re on that note, we’re going to take a moment to mentally devour one of its chocolate tarts…
+France’s largest chain bakery (established way back in 1889!) cooks up fresh loaves, perfectly flaky pastries and beautiful baguettes right here in Singapore.
+Worth a special mention is the Charlemagne.
+While we’re on that note, we’re going to take a moment to mentally devour one of its chocolate tarts…

 Indulge in a slice of Paris at this cute French café nestled along Bukit Timah Road.
 Our advice?
 Pop on over for some bread, but stay for brunch!
 The eggs Benedict and croque monsieur are superb.
 Don’t forget to bag danishes and macarons to go with your take-out bread!

 Choupinette, 607 Bukit Timah Road, Singapore 269708; www.facebook.com/ChoupinetteCafe